 The Landwasser Viaduct was built in 1902 and measures 65 meters (213 ft) in height and is 136 meters (446 ft) long!
 Exciting facts but it was more exciting to ride over it!

 After ditching our bags, we took a moment to use the free WiFi at the train station.
-We were both sleep deprived and calculated what time we’d arrive in Zermatt.
-It would be around 8pm before we’d get to Zermatt on the Glacier Express train.
+We were both sleep-deprived and calculated what time we’d arrive in Zermatt.
+It would be around 8 pm before we would get to Zermatt on the Glacier Express train.
 We didn’t really look forward to waiting that long to continue our train day.
-Also the prospect of having to eat on the train didn’t appeal that much, as it was well over our budget.
+Also, the prospect of having to eat on the train didn’t appeal that much, as it was well over our budget.

 After much deliberation (it was a hard decision) and researching all our options, we decided to collect our bags again and take the local train!